Contact Lens Exam in Pembroke Pines

 If you are interested in wearing contacts, we can help.
 Schedule your contact lens exam in Pembroke Pines today and find the right pair for you.

-If you wear contact lenses or plan to wear contact lenses, then you will need a contact lens exam.
-We will evaluate your eye health and vision and consult with you on your lifestyle and hobbies to ensure we recommend the right contact lens for your eye health, vision, and lifestyle.
-There are many exciting options now for contact lens wearers to accommodate astigmatism, presbyopia, and more.
+If you wear contact lenses or plan to wear contact lenses, then you will need a contact lens exam in Pembroke Pines.
+We will evaluate your eye health and vision and ask about your lifestyle and hobbies, ensuring we recommend the right contact lens for your eye health, vision, and lifestyle.
+There are many exciting options now for astigmatism, presbyopia, and more.

-During a contact lens exam, our optometrist will evaluate the size and shape of your eye to find a lens that fits your eye properly.
-Our optometrist will also check for any eye health issues that could affect how comfortable it will be for you to wear contact lenses.
+During a contact lens exam in Pembroke Pines, our optometrist will evaluate the size and shape of your eye to find a lens that fits your eye properly.
+We will also check for any eye health issues that could affect your comfort while wearing contact lenses.

 Specifically, a contact lens exam will include: